Posted on 9/15/2015 in Business and Strategy

 1. Know your Audience

-You need to understand how to reach the network administrators and the mid-level managers who feel the pain-points daily and are looking for the solutions that they can sell up the chain to the C-suite.
+You need to understand how to reach the network administrators and the mid-level managers who feel the pain-points daily and are looking for solutions that they can sell up the chain to the C-suite.
 How you present to one directly impacts how you can reach the other.
-The key to reach each party (both current clients and lost prospects) effectively starts with asking them open ended questions and letting them talk.
+The key to reaching each party (both current clients and lost prospects) effectively starts with asking them open-ended questions and letting them talk.
 Pay attention to everything.
 Hear how they refer to their components, their industry, their teams, and their clients (internal and external).
 Language is the base of any culture, so learn their language instead of assuming you know it already.
-Why, you ask?
+Why you ask?
 Because it changes.

 2. See How Your Audience Consumes Content